interrupt-software/terraform-provider-hashicups/README.md

 ---
 ##### Terraform Cloud

-Introducing the same code into a [generic repository] (https://github.com/interrupt-software/hashicups), we align the repo against a Terraform Cloud workspace.
+Introducing the same code into a [generic repository](https://github.com/interrupt-software/hashicups), we align the repo against a Terraform Cloud workspace.
 When triggering a change to the repository, we can observe the generation of work within Terraform Cloud.

 ![](images/Screen_Recording_2020-12-07_04.gif)